Mingzhao-Du/Perfumer-Comprehensive-Scent-Expert/README.md

 # Perfumer — Comprehensive Scent Expert

-This project implements a rule-based chatbot that simulates a personalized perfume consultant.
-The chatbot recommends perfumes based on scent preferences or zodiac signs, responds to user moods using sentiment analysis, and offers brand knowledge, jokes, and conversational support.
-Based on insights from a university NLP course, this project has been enhanced with clean code principles, modular design, documentation, and testing.
+Perfumer is a rule-based NLP chatbot that simulates a knowledgeable and engaging perfume consultant.
+It recommends fragrances based on scent preferences or zodiac signs, responds empathetically to user emotions using sentiment analysis, and shares perfume-related trivia and lighthearted jokes.
+Designed with clean code principles and modular architecture, this project showcases a practical application of natural language processing techniques.

 ## Features